faspie/whisper-workflow/README.md

 API

-I would recommend to use the script with two local APIs which are available on github
+I recommend to use the script with two local APIs which are available on github

 https://github.com/morioka/tiny-openai-whisper-api and
 https://github.com/pluja/whishper